Epoxy Flooring in Franklin Township, NJ

 Follow our journey on Instagram to see real floors, real projects, and real results.

-How long does an epoxy floor project take in Franklin Township?
+How long does an epoxy floor project take?

 Most residential garages and basements take one to three days.
-Franklin Township's larger spaces and planned-community units sometimes require scheduling around HOA rules and shared access.
+Larger spaces and planned-community units sometimes require scheduling around HOA rules and shared access.
 Commercial and industrial projects are phased around your operations and can take several days to two weeks.

 Do you work in Canal Walk and Society Hill?

 Yes.
-We work in planned communities throughout Franklin Township.
+We work in planned communities throughout the township.
 We coordinate with HOA guidelines on parking, staging, and work hours.
 The concrete conditions in these communities are consistent, so we know what systems work.

 Can you coat a basement that has flooded before?